Ryan4G/phaser3-typescript-breakout/README.md

-# phaser3-typescript-breakout
+# phaser3-typescript-template
-A breakout game using phaser3 with typescript.
+phaser3 template for using typescript